eosnetworkfoundation/docsgen/docs/update-presentation.md

 The existing code explicitly copies over files.
 This means you can hack the process, by writing your own script to copy over files.
 Here are the steps you need to take

-1. Clone `devdocs` and checkout a new branch
+1. Clone `docsgen` and checkout a new branch
 2. Add your code and files to `web/docusaurus/root`
 3. Remove the `npm run build` line from `scripts/clean_rebuild.sh`
    - this saves time by stopping the doc6s build